• Skip to main content

 Push-Ups, along with squats and deadlifts, are one of the big three.

-Push-ups are not just one of the best upper body workouts you can do.
+Push-ups are not just one of the best upper body workouts; they’re also a classic bodyweight exercise that builds muscular strength.

 Go ahead, get down on the floor, and do 30 push-ups.

-You will, of course, feel the burn in your chest and shoulders.
+You will, of course, feel the burn in your chest muscles and shoulder muscles.

 But, because push-ups are a full-body compound exercise, you will also feel the results in multiple major muscle groups.